37 Different Types of Wasps in Georgia

 While they may seem intimidating, they are generally non-aggressive and won’t sting unless provoked.

-If a nest needs to be removed, it should be done carefully and at night when the wasps are less active.
+If a nest needs to be removed, it should be done carefully, especially at night when the wasps are less active.

 36. Common Paper Wasp

-The Common Paper Wasp is not left out of this list of the most common types of wasps in Georgia.
+The Common Paper Wasp is not excluded from this list of Georgia’s most common types of wasps.

 It is a social wasp, meaning they live and work together in large colonies.